McKlay/research-starter-handbook/docs/chapter15.md

 > Every submission, whether accepted or rejected, brings you closer to your goals.
 > Submit with confidence—and start preparing for what comes next.

+Celebrate your submission—you’ve reached a major milestone.
+Then, take a breath and get ready for the next stage of your research journey.

 ---